Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-25 00:26:59
+Last Updated: 2025-06-26 00:26:36

-You Were Born To Win, But To Be A Winner, You Must Plan To Win, Prepare To Win, And Expect To Win.
+I Know Of Only One Duty, And That Is To Love.

-By Zig Ziglar
+By Albert Camus